 But we’re not about empty promises around here.
 We’re about practical solutions for everyday momlife and that’s what I plan to deliver today.

-Whether you chose to be a stay at home mom or it was thrust upon you in 2020, this daily schedule or routine will help you get things on track.
+Whether you chose to be a stay at home mom or not, his daily schedule or routine will help you get things on track.

 Productivity & Happiness as a Stay at Home Mom